usnistgov/FIPS201/_FIPS201/system.md

     access to a physical or logical resource.
 Access authorization decisions are made after successful cardholder identification and authentication.
-- **PIV Card Maintenance.** This activity deals with the maintenance or update of the physical card and its data data.
+- **PIV Card Maintenance.** This activity deals with the maintenance or update of the physical card and its data.
 Such data includes various card applications, PINs, PKI credentials, and biometric data.
 - **PIV Card Termination.** The termination process is used to permanently destroy or invalidate the PIV Card and the data and keys needed for authentication so as to prevent any future use of the card